KDAB/knut/docs/getting-started/overview.md

 - project settings: stored in `<project home>/knut.json`

 Settings can be overridden, project settings have priority over user settings over internal settings.
 When a project is loaded, settings are saved in the project settings, otherwise in the user settings.
-Script paths are merged between the user and project settings, allowing for some general scripts, and project-specific scripts.
+Script paths are merged between the user and project settings, which allows accessing both general scripts, and project-specific scripts.

 Some settings (like Text Editor Behavior) are only per project.